-Vessel Name FV Thomas Harrison Vessel owner/operator Sealord Group Ltd. Site name Tasman Bay Country New Zealand Calibration date 2018-06-25 Time zone +12 Latitude 40:57.471 Longitude 173:14.097 Seafloor depth (m) 31 Sea state at start calm Sea state at end Calm Start calibration time 23:30 End calibration time 00:30 Vessel and site comments forward of the bow (vessel h obtain required spread to m as modified pole), and ap the beam of the tra nd requires positioning a pole directly d two lines aft of the wheel house to ansducer.
-Plateau ORH stock assessment survey
+Vessel Name FV Thomas Harrison Vessel owner/operator Sealord Group Ltd. Site name Tasman Bay Country New Zealand Calibration date 2018-06-25 Time zone +12 Latitude 40:57.471 Longitude 173:14.097 Seafloor depth (m) 31 Sea state at start calm Sea state at end Calm Start calibration time 23:30 End calibration time 00:30 Vessel and site comments Location transducer is near to the bulbous bow, and requires positioning a pole directly forward of the bow (vessel has modified pole), and two lines aft of the wheel house to obtain required spread to map the beam of the transducer.
+Vessel calibrated as a delivery of 2018 Challenger Plateau ORH stock assessment survey